tumri/Newzer/README.md

 * Implement better [:flash] messages by attaching them below the static navbar instead of having them appear at the top of the page.

-* Create an appealing home page for logged in users.
-Improve the contact, help, and about pages.
+* Improve the contact, help, and about pages.
 Replace placeholder images with relevant images in the categories page.

 * Testing is currently underwhelming.
 Tests must be created for article and comment create/edit/delete.
 Tests must also be created for file uploads/deletions with S3.
 User tests must be expanded to include moderators.